Stefouch/sebedius-yearzero-discord-bot/README.md

 ### Pushing

-The push option for the MYZ dice pool roll is available for 60 seconds.
+The push option for the dice pool roll is available for 60 seconds.
 Only the user who initially rolled the dice can push them.

 ### Command Aliases